Top Breast Reconstruction in Annapolis, MD

 Breast reconstruction with an implant

-Most often, the first step to reconstruction with an implant is the placement of a tissue expander, or temporary implant, which can be gradually filled with saline to stretch out your skin.
+Most often, the first step to reconstruction with a breast implant is the placement of a tissue expander, or temporary implant, which can be gradually filled with saline to stretch out your skin.
 This tissue expander would be changed to a permanent implant at a second surgery once you have reached the size breast you would like.

 Depending on the size and shape of your natural breasts and the location of your cancer, your surgeon may be able to place a permanent implant at the time of your mastectomy (called “direct to implant reconstruction”).